-When an electric tachometer is used, the alternator's stator output will provide the electrical pulse needed to drive the tachometer.
-The MC-614 has been designed to provide regulated tach output when the WHITE stator wire is connected to the regulator's Stator In (#12 in diagram) terminal and the outfeed wire to the electric tachometer is connected to the Tach Out terminal (#13 in diagram).
+The alternator's stator output provides the electrical pulse needed to drive the tachometer.
+The MC-612-DUAL provides regulated tach output when the WHITE stator wire is connected to the regulator's Stator In (#15 in diagram) terminal and the outfeed wire to the electric tachometer is connected to the Tach Out terminal (#16 in diagram).